Mazda MX-5 (NB): Overview

 The redesigned MX-5 was previewed at the Tokyo Motor Show in October 1997.
-In February 1998, Mazda released the second-generation MX-5, production code NB, for the 1999 model year, the 1998 model year was skipped.
-The NB featured a more powerful engine and external styling cues borrowed from the third generation Mazda RX-7, designed in 1995 by Tom Matano.
+In February 1998, Mazda released the second-generation MX-5, production code NB, for the 1998 model year, The NB featured a more powerful engine and external styling cues borrowed from the third generation Mazda RX-7, designed in 1995 by Tom Matano.
 Prices in the United States, the main market for the MX-5, started at US$19,770.